Join the team

 Thuzar works in the Elephant Project as a research assistant.

 Thuzar has a long history working with elephant research.
 She has worked for years in Nature and Wildlife Conservation Division, Forest Department in Myanmar, and worked in Smithsonian Institution, Myanmar program office for many years for the Smithsonian’s National Elephant survey.
 Her tasks included collecting elephant census data, interview survey data, and Geographic Information Systems (GIS) data from protected areas and sanctuaries.

 Contact: thwin.tz ( at ) gmail.com

 Dr. Martin Seltmann

-Martin is a Kone Foundation funded postdoctoral researcher at the University of Turku, Finland.
+Martin is a postdoctoral researcher at the University of Turku, Finland.
 For his PhD thesis, he investigated the link between life-history trade-offs, personality, stress physiology, individual quality and nest-site selection in female eiders (Somateria mollissima).
-Now he is assessing the personality structure of individual elephants via behavioural ratings done by experienced observers, usually the oozies.
-Martin is interested in the interplay of the elephants’ personality differences, individual quality, their social organization (especially allomothering) and ultimately their life prospects.
+He has assessed the personality structure of individual elephants via behavioural ratings done by experienced observers, usually the oozies.
+Martin was interested in the interplay of the elephants’ personality differences, individual quality, their social organization (especially allomothering) and ultimately their life prospects.